 The Briefly on Wannsee discussion session was the recollection of a “routine working meeting” of fifteen SS officers regarding the logistics of the Final Solution to the Jewish Question.

+On 20 January 2022, we offered two general questions to our selected guests: What is the essential legacy of the Wannsee Conference for you?
 What can its course, outcome, and substance communicate to us in terms of our understanding of the current situation of the globalised world?

 The invitation was accepted by: Petr Fischer, Fedor Gál, Pavel Kosatík, Petr Koura, Petr Pithart, Jakub Rákosník, Karol Sidon, Jakub Szantó